Karibusan/xrp-grid-trading-bot/README.md

 ### 2. Configuration

-Copy the example environment file:
+Copy and customize the `.env` file:

 ```bash
 cp .env.example .env
 ```

-Then fill in your Kraken API keys and Pushover credentials.

 ### 3. Run with Docker